garywiz/chaperone/doc/source/ref/config-service.rst

    Optional services may be started manually later if, for example, the executable should become available after system start-up.

+.. _service.pidfile:

+.. describe:: pidfile: file-path

+   This setting specifies the "PID file" which the service will create upon startup to indicate it's controlling process ID.
+This is valid only for forking services where it is assumed the service will create a detached process as it's controlling process.

+   When the ``pidfile`` directive exists:

+   1. Chaperone start the service command normally.
+   2. If the executable starts and exits without error, Chaperone will watch for the appearance of the file specified in the ``pidfile`` directive.
+   3. If the PID file does not appear within the timeframe given by the :ref:`process_timeout <service.process_timeout>`, then it is considered a failure.

+   If the ``pidfile`` is seen, and contains a valid integer process ID *which denotes a running process*, then Chaperone will monitor the status of that process for failures to determine the disposition of the service.

 .. _service.process_timeout:

 .. describe:: process_timeout: seconds